-Hong Kong lawmakers who insulted China officially disqualified
+Hong Kong lawmakers who insulted China to appeal disqualification

 Story highlights

-- Ruling comes after China's highly controversial intervention into the judicial process
+- They were disqualified after China's intervention into the judicial process

+Hong Kong (CNN)Two young lawmakers disqualified by Hong Hong's High Court from the city's legislature have vowed to appeal the judgment.

-Hong Kong (CNN)A Hong Kong court has disqualified two young lawmakers in the wake of an intervention by China that critics said undermined the city's judicial autonomy.
+The court on Tuesday disqualified lawmakers Sixtus "Baggio" Leung and Yau Wai-ching in the wake of an intervention by China that critics said undermined Hong Kong's judicial autonomy.

+Leung and Yau said at a press conference Tuesday night that the court's decision reflected how elections in the semi-autonomous city were "meaningless."

+Leung expressed his disappointment at the ruling.
+"The system we believed in -- that we see as protection for Hong Kong people -- is very fragile," he said.

-Sixtus "Baggio" Leung and Yau Wai-ching inserted curse words into their oaths of office and displayed flags bearing the words "Hong Kong is not China" during a ceremony in October.
+Leung and Yau inserted curse words into their oaths of office and displayed flags bearing the words "Hong Kong is not China" during a ceremony in October.

-Last week, China top ruling body waded into the dispute, invoking a rarely used power to decree that taking the oath in a "dishonest, ungraceful manner is also a refusal to the oath, and it shall be void."
+Last week, China's top ruling body waded into the dispute, invoking a rarely used power to decree that taking the oath in a "dishonest, ungraceful manner is also a refusal to the oath, and it shall be void."

-The court also ruled Tuesday that Leung and Yau's oaths were "invalid and void and have no legal effect" and that they could not retake them.
+The court also ruled Tuesday that Leung's and Yau's oaths were "invalid and void and have no legal effect" and that they could not retake them.

 Their seats were ruled vacant.